gitpod-io/gitpod-microsoft-aks-guide/README.md

 make uninstall
 ```

-> The command asks for a confirmation:
+> The command asks for confirmation:
 > `Are you sure you want to delete: Gitpod (y/n)?`

 This will destroy the Kubernetes cluster and allow you to manually delete the cloud storage.